HDCong/ProjectOOP/README.md

 Final Project - Making a game - Road crossing.
 Using thread

 # Manual
-Use key: A, D, S, W to help people cross the road safely
+Use key: A, D, S, W to help object cross the road safely